jcpowermac/jcpowermac.github.io/_posts/2015-03-02-hanlon-windows.md

 # Conclusion
 IMHO we have created a one of a kind, most automated installation mechanism for deploying Windows instances.
-Without requiring a CIFS and the ability to inject drivers on the fly to the `install.wim` we have reduced complexity in deployment.
+Without requiring a CIFS and the ability to inject drivers on the fly to the `install.wim` we have reduced complexity in Windows deployment.

 # Acknowledgements